 Asian Ginseng has Antioxidant Properties

-According to the hypothesis of researchers, the benefits of Panax ginseng like increased energy and lowered fatigue, a result of the herb's antioxidant properties and its ability to generate anti-fatigue effects through mental improvements, more than through physical improvements.
+According to the results of researchers, the benefits of Panax ginseng increased energy and lowered fatigue, a result of the herb's antioxidant properties and its ability to generate anti-fatigue effects through mental improvements, more than through physical improvements.
 Apart from physical fatigue, mental issues like difficulty with concentration, memory or learning are chronic fatigue symptoms, and it has been observed in previous clinical studies involving healthy volunteers that ginseng benefits memory and cognitive performance.